 Stop thinking that your way is always the right way; and have an open mind to everything.

 Lastly, any advice to females coming into the professional workforce, particularly professional services?

 Don’t limit yourself, if you believe you can achieve something, you will.
-It really just comes down to your own mentality and attitude, remain positive and you’ll ultimately get a positive outcome.Posted almost 2 years ago
+It really just comes down to your own mentality and attitude, remain positive and you’ll ultimately get a positive outcome.Posted over 2 years ago